 \subsection{Contributions}

-Towards enabling versatile humanoid TT, this paper introduces an: \begin{itemize} \item [(a)] End-to-end, unified RL formulation that jointly coordinates locomotion and striking directly based on ball-position observations and robot proprioception without modular or hierarchical planning. \item [(b)] Augmentation of the RL pipeline with a ball-hitting position predictor that enables the RL policy to act proactively for returning the ball, as well as with dense, immediate reward design based on physics-based trajectory prediction.
-Such an augmentation accelerates policy learning toward effective TT strikes and footwork. \item [(c)] To the best of our knowledge, this is among the first unified RL frameworks that generate whole-body motions and demonstrate successful humanoid TT play, both in simulations and experimentally.
-The learned policy achieves high success rates at competitive ball speeds across a wide serving range, covering both width (side-to-side) and length (short-long) variations.
+Toward versatile humanoid TT, this paper presents an end-to-end unified RL framework that jointly coordinates locomotion and arm striking directly from ball-position observations and robot proprioception, without relying on modular decomposition or hierarchical planning.
+The central technical contribution is a predictor- and physics-augmented end-to-end RL framework that combines a learned future ball-state predictor for proactive whole-body interception with physics-based predictive rewards for dense training supervision, thereby improving learning efficiency and enabling effective striking and coordinated footwork.
+To the best of our knowledge, this work is among the first unified RL frameworks to generate whole-body motions for successful humanoid TT in both simulation and hardware experiments.
+The learned policy achieves high success rates at competitive ball speeds across a broad serving range, covering variations in both width and depth.